labhai/DICOM-Anonymization/dicom_verifier/README.md

   - SSIM ≤ 0.80
   - PSNR ≤ 10.0 dB

+The following metrics are used to quantify both the spatial coverage of facial defacing and the degree of visual information destruction:
   - High DSC and low HD95 indicate that the defaced region sufficiently overlaps with the facial region detected by the verification model.
   - Low SSIM and PSNR values confirm that facial texture information has been effectively destroyed, reducing re-identification risk.
   - Subjects satisfying all metric thresholds are automatically marked as PASS, while any threshold violation results in FAIL.

 This allows reviewers to immediately understand the evaluation standards used.